Jahia/server-availability-manager/README.md

 * RED (Critical issue)

-The module also provides health information about the server, in replacement of the [previous healthcheck module](https://github.com/Jahia/healthcheck).
+This module comes in replacement of the [previous healthcheck module](https://github.com/Jahia/healthcheck).

 ```graphql
 query {